Lorna Morello: Relationship with Nicky Nichols

 At the beginning of the first season, Morello is in a sexual relationship with fellow inmate Nicky Nichols (Natasha Lyonne).
-However, she suddenly ends it, as she feels guilty about betraying her fiancé Christopher.
+However, she suddenly ends it, as she feels guilty about betraying her fiancé Christopher (Stephen O'Reilly).
 Lyonne said that the character's relationship had been "push-pull" and they had both been through a lot with their obsessive-compulsive personalities.
 Stone called the sex scenes between Morello and Nicky "a privilege" to film and thought they were well written and necessary to the show, as they showed a part of prison life.
 After Nicky learns the truth about Morello's fiancé Christopher, she comforts Morello and lets her know that she accepted her for who she was.
 Lyonne thought the scene was "an interesting culmination" of what Morello and Nicky had been through, and believed that they would be bonded forever by it.

 Lyonne explained, "it's a moment that's very true to life.
 Even if it's not a romantic relationship, you can say, 'I really love you unconditionally.
 I see who you are completely.
 I'm here for you, and I love you.'
 Whether it's just as friends or romantically."
 Stone told Kevin Fallon from The Daily Beast that Morello was uncomfortable at being forced into being honest about Christopher, but thought Nicky's reaction was "amazing" and important for Morello to hear.
 Lyonne added that Nicky's relationship with Morello was one of the most "significant" in her life.
 Stone hoped that Morello would reconcile romantically with Nicky, as she missed working closely with Lyonne.
 Lyonne believed that Morello would have to treat Nicky as an equal for them to get back together, which Sadie Gennis from TV Guide doubted Morello would be mature enough to do.